(Picture: Andrew Weston)

 Sadly, Highland councillors had voted in June 2018 to grant planning permission for the course.

 This was despite their own planning officials, concerned residents and a range of environmental groups – including Ramblers Scotland – urging them to refuse the application.

-We fear the impact that the 18-hole course will have on informal public access and the special dune environment, which is protected by national and international nature conservation designations.
+We have concerns about this development because we fear the impact that the 18-hole course will have on informal public access and the special dune environment, which is protected by national and international nature conservation designations.